xperseguers/mfa_frontend/Documentation/Development/PSR14/ToggleTotpEvent.rst

 ToggleTotpEvent
 ===============

-This event when some users uses the plugin
-"Two-Factor Authentication (2FA) Setup" to enable or disable use of 2FA for their account.
+This event is triggered when some users uses the plugin "Two-Factor Authentication (2FA) Setup" to enable or disable the use of 2FA for their account.

 Listening to this event allows you e.g., to synchronize the MFA status with some